SirMotte/FGU-Theme-Hearth/README.md

 ## Features
    - Reduced, dark color palette.
    - Eye-friendly 7:1 value contrasts for good readability even with small fonts.
-   - Completely remade UI.
-No soft edges, no 3D Effects, no textures - simple, flat and clear.
+   - Remade UI.
+No soft edges, no 3D Effects, no textures - simple, flat and clean.
    - Fonts replaced with Roboto Sans.
    - Font sizes and colors adjusted.
    - Color Coded Action Buttons for ease of use.
    - Script enhanced radial menu that features more unique icons than normally possible.
 Big thank you to Saagael and MeAndUnique!
    - No annyoing link Icons in the Hotkey Bar - brought to you by MeAndUnique!
      - You have to re-link already placed hotkey links to make the icon disappear!
-     - This functionality is now also available as the standalone "Bartender" Extension, measures are taken that there is no conflict if both extensions are active.
-   - and a lot more...

 ## Compatibility Information & Known Problems
 This theme uses a very high loadorder of 1500 in order to be able to overwrite most extension's UI elements out there.
 Therefore any extension that you want to overwrite my theme with must use a loadorder value of 1501 or higher.
 This is set in the extension.xml within any extension.